mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

    *Figure 3.
 New Ski Jump Web Application (Work in Progress) - Home Page.*

-The buttons centered in the middle of this page will direct user's to the ski jump design or the new analysis page shown in Figure 4.
+The buttons centered in the middle of this page will direct users to the ski jump design or the new analysis page shown in Figure 4.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-01.jpg